 Upon arrival, a staff member in our Guest Services Department will board the bus to make the initial greeting.
 Next, each student, instructor and chaperone will be given a colored wristband to be put on before entering the Museum.
 To prevent crowding in the Museum lobby, each student will be numbered into a group.
 Students will enter the Museum once their group number is called and proceed to the 3rd floor where the self-guided tour begins.

-The full Museum tour can take anywhere from 1.5 to 3 hours depending on a person’s level of interest with each exhibit.
+A full Museum tour can take anywhere from 1.5 to 3 hours depending on a person’s level of interest with each exhibit.
 There is a lot to read, watch, observe and interact with along the way.
-At times, you may need to wait a few moments before proceeding to the next exhibit if traffic flow has slowed.
-Exhibits may be bypassed, but please be courteous to guests directly in front of you and to those farther along in the tour.
+Most schools spend about 1.5-2 hours at The Mob Museum.